Blog

 Local SEO and GEO Solve Different Problems

 Local SEO and GEO, however, are not competing strategies.
-They operate at different layers:
+They don't deny each other, operating at different layers:

 Side-by-side comparison of local SEO and GEO for local businesses, explaining how local SEO establishes legitimacy while GEO determines whether AI systems can safely reuse, cite, and recommend a business.